 - 2 kg of raw cane sugar

 - Rinse the oranges under running water.
 Cut them in a half and squeeze the juice, then collect it in a jar.
 Remove any white skin remained inside the oranges and cut the zest into thin strips.
 Put the zests in a large bowl and pur in the orange juice.
 I got 500 ml of juice and 700 g of zests.
 Add 2 liters of water and let stand overnight.

 - The next day, pour the entire content of the bowl into a large pot and bring to the boil.
 Let it simmer gently covered on low flame for about 1 hour and a half, until the zests become soft.

 - Add the lemon juice and the sugar and stir with a wooden spoon to melt.
 Bring it back to the boil and let it simmer gently for at least forty minutes.
-Check if it is ready: pour a drop of jam on a cold saucer from the fridge.
+Check if it is ready: pour a drop of marmalade on a cold saucer from the fridge.
 If it solidifies and does not slip away when you tilt the saucer, it is ready to be put into sterilized jars.

 How to use it

 This bitter orange marmalade calls for a dark bread, spelt or rye , and a sliver of butter.
 It becomes a feel-good breakfast, a jar of sun that can turn a gray winter morning into a special day.
 You an almost feel the warmth of the sun on your skin.

 Maybe it is the colour, maybe the slightly bitter taste, but I can see it also as a topping for a cheesecake.
 Let it drip lazily along the edges, one of those toppings that are so instinctive that you want to stick your finger in it to collect the drippings.